hm-lang/core/proposals/README.md

-TODO: explain that lambda functions that are defined as methods on the class can use the `This` of the class, but they must be declared as `;;someLambdaMethod(...Args): returnType` if they want to call any modifying methods of the class or change any instance variables.
+TODO: explain that lambda functions that are defined as methods on the class can use the `This` of the class, but they must be declared as `;;someLambdaMethod(...Args): returnType` if they want to call any modifying methods of the class or change any instance variables and `::someLambdaMethod(...Args): returnType` to use other const methods or const variables.

 ## template methods